Financial-Times/ft-origami/docs/developer-guide/index.md

 	<p>If you choose to do this, you can unwrap <code>noscript</code> tags more selectively by targeting them by their module name class rather than the generic <code>origami</code> class.</p>
 </aside>

+## Events

+Origami components do not perform any initialisation automatically, to avoid appearing to be 'magic' and therefore potentially hard to debug.
+However, modules are allowed to bind to custom versions of native browser load events:

+* `o.DOMContentLoaded`
+* `o.load`

+If you wish to initalise Origami components that have auto-initialise capability, fire these custom events in response to the native ones:

+	document.addEventListener("DOMContentLoaded", function(event) {
+      document.dispatchEvent(new CustomEvent('o.DOMContentLoaded', {
+	    detail: {...},
+	    bubbles: true
+	  }));
+    });

+Alternatively, all modules that have auto-initialise capability also expose the bound function handler as part of their public API (normally as `init()`), so you can choose to only initialise the modules that you want to, in the order that you want them.